mbianco/GHEX-old/notes.md

   - is a map from a domain ID to a pair made of:
     - neighbors list;
     - unique id of the domain;
+  - topology size is the same as the domain size;

 - `generic_pg`:
   - contains only topological information on the neighbors of a domain;